Enzoic API - Developer Documentation

 Check compromise status for a username/password combination using a secure, k-anonymity hash-based approach

-TO DRAMATICALLY SIMPLIFY THE PROCESS OF CALLING THIS API, WE STRONGLY RECOMMEND USING ONE OF OUR LIBRARIES.
+TO DRAMATICALLY SIMPLIFY THE PROCESS OF CALLING THIS API, WE STRONGLY RECOMMEND USING ONE OF OUR .

 The Hashed Credentials API allows you to securely query the Enzoic credentials database without passing the raw credentials.